DexterHuang/CyberCodeOnline/UpdateNote.md

 -   Leave a 5-star review on the store, this will help others see the game more
 -   Report bugs or suggestions for improvement to our Discord, the developer checks Discord frequently (due to time limitations I can't really check Reddit or other places)
 -   Deploy some global buff or skips for the community
--   Contribute to our WIKI, Lores and other configs on our [GitHub](https://github.com/DexterHuang/CyberCodeOnline)
+-   Contribute to our WIKI, Lores and other configs on our [GitHub](https://github.com/DexterHuang/CyberCodeOnlin

-### Contributable files:

--   contribution/words.json - Random Words
--   contribution/dungeon/layout/structure-mask.json - Dungeon Layouts
--   contribution/mobile/{lang}/tips.md - Tips for Mobile
--   contribution/mobile/{lang}/tutorial/\*.md - Tutorial
--   contribution/mobile/{lang}/procedural-names - equipment names
--   contribution/mobile/{lang}/item/lore - item lore
--   contribution/mobile/{lang}/scenario/\*\* - drop lore
--   contribution/mobile/{lang}/dungeon-lore/\*\* - dungeon lore
--   tips.txt - Tips for desktop
--   tutorial/\* - Desktop Tutorial
--   contribution/lang/ - Localizations

-**Remember to add your name to the ['Credits.md'](https://github.com/DexterHuang/CyberCodeOnline/blob/master/Credits.md) doc when you create a PR**

-If you would like to help maintain CyberCode Online, please feel free to submit a PR at [our GitHub repo](https://github.com/DexterHuang/CyberCodeOnline).

-Step-by-step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) on how to submit a PR on our GitHub.

 ## Updates